ElenaFaur/Networking1/README.md

 ## NetCommon

 This folder contains the Client-server project, accomplished with boost::asio.
-It's a a networking framework project using interfaces for both client and the server, using Boost::Asio cross-platform C++ Library.
+It's  a networking framework project using interfaces for both client and the server, using boost::asio cross-platform C++ Library.

 #### Lauching the aplication